South Carolina Social Security Disability Lawyers in Spartanburg

 From Here, For You

 At Cummings & Lewis, we understand that the process of filing for Social Security disability benefits can be a daunting task.
 We recognize the challenges faced by individuals who are unable to work due to a disability, and we are committed to providing legal assistance and support to those who need it.
-Our experienced attorneys have a thorough understanding of the Social Security Disability process and can guide you through every step of the way.
+Our experienced South Carolina Social Security disability lawyers have a thorough understanding of the Social Security disability process and can guide you through every step of the way.

 What is Social Security Disability?

 Social Security Disability is a program that provides benefits to people who are unable to work due to a disability.
 To qualify for Social Security Disability benefits, you must have worked in jobs covered by Social Security and have a medical condition that meets Social Security’s definition of disability.
 The medical condition must be severe enough that it prevents you from doing the work that you did before and from adjusting to other types of work.